 - Secure storage of cardholder data

-Many hosting providers offer "PCI compliant" plans.
-But verify their compliance certificates carefully.
-I once chose a provider claiming compliance.
-They meant the network was compliant, not the hosting environment.
+Plenty of providers sell “PCI compliant” plans.
+Verify their certificates carefully.
+I once signed with a host claiming compliance.
+Only the network was compliant, not the actual hosting environment.

-Shared responsibility models mean you're still responsible for application security.
-Your payment forms must follow PCI guidelines.
+Shared responsibility models keep you on the hook for application security.
+Your payment forms must meet PCI guidance.
 Your databases need proper encryption.
-Admin panels require secure access controls.
+Admin panels require tight access controls.

 Use our hosting match tool to find PCI compliant providers.
 Filter by compliance level and business size.
-Read the fine print about shared responsibilities.
+Read the shared responsibility details closely.

 Choosing the Right Hosting Type for Payment Processing